 UA lacked true engagement metrics.
 If you wanted to see engagement, you had to rely on imperfect metrics like Bounce Rate, Session Duration and Pages per Session.

-As an engagement metric, Bounce Rate could only answer a few vague questions.
+Bounce Rate could only answer a few vague questions as an engagement metric.
 Did the user arrive on a page and bounce — showing zero engagement — or did they arrive then view a few pages before bouncing — showing some engagement?

 Unfortunately, Bounce Rate was one of the best engagement metrics offered in the old Universal Analytics.
-A high Bounce Rate was an indicator that people weren’t engaging with your site.
+A high bounce rate indicated that people weren’t engaging with your site.
 A low is an indicator that people might be engaging with your site..

-The problem is that Bounce Rate is just an indicator metric; it tells you what might have been happening with regards to engagement.
-The new Google Analytics 4 shows the actual engagement actions happening on your site.
+The problem is that Bounce Rate is just an indicator metric; it tells you what might have been happening about engagement.
+The new Google Analytics 4 shows the actual engagement actions on your site.

-Although Google still can’t tie specific leads to specific engagements, you can track general engagement through Google Analytics, then use WhatConverts to see the exact leads that are engaging with your site.
+Although Google still can’t tie specific leads to specific engagements, you can track general engagement through Google Analytics and then use WhatConverts to see the exact leads engaging with your site.

 The old UA Acquisition section showed traffic sources and medium, how many users you acquired, and what percentage of traffic came from each marketing source.

 Acquisition is still there in Google Analytics 4, but the accompanying “Behavior” section is gone.
-This is where you would find the important “Site Content” section where you could view most viewed pages and also analyze your best landing pages.
+This is where you would find the important “Site Content” section, where you could view the most viewed pages and analyze your best landing pages.

 In GA4, Acquisition is separated into two categories; User Acquisition and Traffic Acquisition.
 This distinction is important because one user can have multiple sessions.
 User acquisition is based on user engagement, while traffic acquisition is based on session engagement.